umccr/MAF-summary/README.md

 <img src="Figures/Transition_and_transversions_ICGC-PACA-CA.jpg" width="50%">

-> Plots presenting the transition and transversions distribution.
-The box-plots (top panel) show the overall distribution of the six different conversions (left) and the transition and transversions frequency (right).
-The tacked bar-plot displays the fraction of the six different conversions in each sample.
+> Plots presenting the transition and transversions distribution in ICGC PACA-CA cohort.
+The box-plots (top panel) show the overall distribution of the six different conversions (left), and the transition and transversions frequency (right).
+The stacked bar-plot displays the fraction of the six different conversions in each sample.

 <br />
 <br />